Easy Software Products

-Easy Software Products was the vendor who originally invented the Common Unix Printing System (CUPS) and HTMLDOC software.
+Easy Software Products was the vendor who originally invented CUPS (Common Unix Printing System) and HTMLDOC software.
 It was founded near Washington, D.C. in 1993 and was located in Morgan Hill, California.
 ESP sold CUPS to Apple Inc. in 2007, but still developed and sold its HTMLDOC software until its closure.

+The company was shut down on December 1, 2011.